A SURVEY OF OPTIONS AND STRATEGIES

 DC INPUT PLUGS

 There is the possibility of supplying 9V power using power sources other than the AC-9VS.
+However, for operation without batteries, the voltage supplied via the DC socket, should not go below about 8.75 Volts; otherwise the display will flash the low power symbol (red battery with no bars), and the camera will auto power-off.
 The grip’s DC input is a standard socket complying with the relevant Japanese standards, and accepts an EIAJ-03 plug.

 This socket is not compatible with plugs adhering to the other common standard, which is IEC 60130-10, although one of that standard’s plugs will loosely fit the socket in a way that is neither secure nor reliable.
 If using a 9 Volt power source other than the AC-9VS power adapter, it may be necessary to make up the appropriate cable (soldering and polarity discrimination skills required), in which case, the proper camera-end plug can be identified from the following table: